sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## What principles did we start with

-Take the minimal thing, and start adding features based on patters that we see in our codebase.
+Take the minimal thing, and start adding features based on patterns that we see in our codebase.

 ---
 ## First pattern: control flow sensitivity